• Multiple Offers

 • Acid-base titrations: Acid-base titration mainly depends on the neutralization between acid and base when mixed in solution.
 More significantly, the strength of an acid is determined using a standard solution of a base.
 This process is also called acidimetry.

-• Redox titrations: These kinds of titrations are almost similar to the volumetric acid.
+• Redox titrations: These are almost similar to the volumetric acid.
 Base titrations except that here, the reactions involved are Redox reactions.

 • Complexometric titrations: The complexometric titration is where an undivided complex is formed at an equivalence point.
 This is greater than the precipitation titrations, and there will be no error due to co-precipitation.